Evidence of auditing has been discovered dating from the fourth millennium BC.

 The final word

 So given all the above, it seems like internal audits are a no-brainer.
 But we also understand that in a busy lab with only the necessary staff, the time taken to carry out an internal audit feels like a luxury.

 If you do have staff who are willing and interested in becoming an auditor, we have a one-day internal audit course that will suit you perfectly.
-The next session is scheduled for Wednesday 27 October and bookings can be made right here.
+You can read all about this training course on our website.

 However, if you simply don’t have the time or capacity to carry out internal audits, we can help with that too.